prsuyal/gif-generator/README.md

 ## Overview
 This script allows users to create GIFs from any YouTube video.
 It's a simple tool that lets you specify the start and end time of a video segment and converts that segment into a GIF.

-## Features
-- Download a specific segment of a YouTube video.
-- Convert the downloaded video segment into a GIF.
-- Simple command-line interface for ease of use.

 ## Installation
 Before running the script, ensure you have Python installed on your system.
 Then, follow these steps to install the necessary dependencies.